 Equity is of course a branch of civil law, and the court would move only at the instance of a plaintiff with some grievance.
 But in spite of this, the principle which underlay the relief granted was not, as at common law, the satisfaction of the aggrieved plaintiff.
 On the contrary, the court was concerned to clear the conscience of the defendant.
 His conscience could be cleared only by repentance, and in order that he might repent, it was necessary that he should first of all make restitution to the person whom he had wronged.
 One cannot, as the King in Hamlet knew, “be pardoned and retain the offence.”

-Now the common law took no account of such personal rights as these.
+Now the common law took no account of such personal rights and obligations as these.
 A man might be a notorious rogue, but nevertheless he could succeed in evicting from a piece of land (if he could show that it was technically “his”) another man whose personal right to the land was universally admitted to be far better than his own.
 This was where equity stepped in.
 When such a situation arose, the sufferer could apply to the Chancellor, and, if satisfied of the rights of the case the Chancellor would say, in effect, to the oppressor: “It is perfectly true that you have this legal right to the land, and if you choose to go to law to enforce it, the common law will assist you.
 I cannot stop that.
 But there is something else which I both can and shall do.
 The moment you begin any such action, in order to prevent you going on with it, I shall imprison your person for contempt of my court.”
 Thus the would-be oppressor was helpless.
 He had a legal ‘right,’ but equity prevented him from enforcing it for ‘personal’ reasons.
 The maxim was: “Equity acts in personam.”

 There was another sense in which the courts of equity were ‘courts of conscience.’
 The person who applied for relief must be able to show that his own conscience was clear.
 Otherwise the court would not help him.
 “He who seeks equity must do equity.”
 In enforcing this principle the Chancellor would particularly take into account the degree of knowledge of certain significant facts which the parties could be shown to have possessed at the time when they acted.
 (This is the important equitable doctrine of “notice.”)
 Thus the courts of equity were indeed concerned with a relation between two persons; the relation itself was felt as a reality, as something which changed its nature according as the state of mind – as the state of knowledge – of either party in relation to the other changed.